-As outlined in the D&B model description Section 2 running the model requires surface temperature, incoming solar short-wave radiation, incoming long-wave radiation, precipitation, and soil temperature as time-dependent meteorological forcing data as well as some static fields (PFT map, soil texture class, soil depth, soil hyraulic shape parameter, and soil brightness class).
+As outlined in the D&B model description Section 2, running the model requires surface temperature, incoming solar short-wave radiation, incoming long-wave radiation, precipitation, and soil temperature as time-dependent meteorological forcing data as well as some static fields (map of PFT fractions, elevation, soil texture class, soil depth, and soil brightness class).
 These input data must be provided in NetCDF format where the names of the datasets and the spatio-temporal structure must follow the conventions shown in Section D (static forcing) and Section E (dynamic forcing).
-In particular, for the dynamic forcing the temporal information must be provided as calendar variable yyyymmddhh so that the model can access temporal information straight away which is favourable in terms of computational efficiency.
-Complete forcing data for site-level simulations at two study sites (Sodankylä and the Majadas del Tietar) as well as static forcing for regional simulations are provided in subdirectory forcing of the TCCAS package:
+D&B reads the temporal information for a simulation from the variable yyyymmddhh in the dynamic forcing file, which provides year, month, day, and hour for each time step of the simulation.
+Complete forcing data for site-level simulations are provided for two study sites (Sodankylä and the Majadas del Tietar) in subdirectory forcing of the TCCAS package:

-''' ES-LM1_dynforcing-era5_20090101-20211231_with-lwdown.nc ES-LM1_dynforcing-insitu_20140401-20220930_with-insitu-lwdown.nc ES-LM1_staticforcing.nc FI-Sod_dynforcing-era5_20090101-20211231_with-lwdown.nc FI-Sod_dynforcing-insitu_20090101-20211231_with-insitu-lwdown.nc FI-Sod_staticforcing.nc majadas-region_cgls-pft-moli2bare_staticforcing.nc majadas-region_staticforcing.nc sodankyla-region_cgls-pft-crops-redistributed_staticforcing.nc sodankyla-region_staticforcing.nc '''
+''' ES-LM1_dynforcing-era5_20090101-20211231_with-lwdown.nc ES-LM1_dynforcing-insitu_20140401-20220930_with-insitu-lwdown.nc ES-LM1_staticforcing.nc FI-Sod_dynforcing-era5_20090101-20211231_with-lwdown.nc FI-Sod_dynforcing-insitu_20090101-20211231_with-insitu-lwdown.nc FI-Sod_staticforcing.nc '''